-My own KonMari journey began back in 2014 and has encompassed two house moves (one across Europe), the addition of another greyhound to the family, and most importantly, the birth of our son.
+My own ‘journey to tidy’ began when I hit 30 and has probably encompassed three house moves (two across Europe), a marriage, the loss of one beloved pet and the joyful addition of another, and most importantly, the birth of our son.

-I like to think that I’ve now reached a good balance.
-My focus is obviously on having a home that’s comfortably clean (i.e. the baby can crawl on the floor but I don’t lie in bed thinking about a plate on the draining board).
-I’ve moved from the standpoint of tidying it all up to slimming it all down.
+I like to think that I’ve now reached adulthood and have a family of my own I’ve found a good balance.
+My focus is on having a home that’s comfortable, low-maintenance and filled only with items that bring joy for us.
+I’ve moved from the standpoint of ‘tidying it all up’ to ‘slimming it all down’.

 Making a conscious effort to surround myself only with things that truly spark joy has definitely helped me find a place I’m comfortable with on the tidying spectrum.
-I’m happy not to have to clear away stacks of clutter before friends visit but at the same time will not hold back from picking up, say, a seashell themed tea set (which was laughed at pretty unanimously by said friends) if it brings that lovely fuzz of excitement somewhere where I imagine the soul to be.
+I can invite friends to visit without needing to undertake a huge clean up, but at the same time will not hold back from picking up something beautiful from the weekend market if it brings that lovely fuzz of excitement somewhere where I imagine the soul to be.

 The decision to become a KonMari consultant was actually introduced by my wife.
-‘Go to New York, you’re good at this’ she said after seeing me sighing enviously over Marie Kondo’s newsletter.
-I knew I had done a decent job in our own home and enjoyed talking friends and family through the process, but until that point had never considered making Tidying Up my profession.
+‘Go to New York, you’re good at this’ she said after seeing me sighing enviously over Marie Kondo’s announcement that she would be training new consultants.
+I knew I had done a decent job in our own home and enjoyed walking friends and family through the process, but until that point had never considered making Tidying Up my profession.
 It all made sense though, and 5 weeks later I was bouncing my non-sleeping son on my knee, excited to meet THE Marie Kondo, as we flew over the Atlantic.

 And it was great.
 I had found my people.

-I’ve found more mental freedom on my tidying journey than I ever would have thought possible.
+I’ve found more mental freedom on my tidying journey and work as an organiser than I would ever have thought possible.
 The process of folding and sorting is therapeutic for sure, and it’s a pleasant experience to choose an outfit when the wardrobe is well organised.
-But more than that, the time I save daily where I previously would have been tidying ‘clutter’ away can now be spent on personal development, pursuing hobbies, and, most importantly, spending time with my family.
+But more than that, the time I save daily, and the changes I work to achieve for my amazing clients, can now be spent on personal development, pursuing hobbies, and, most importantly, spending time with family.